magento/baler/.github/CONTRIBUTING.md

 The forked repository is then used to submit a request to the base repository to “pull” a set of changes.
 For more information on pull requests please refer to [GitHub Help](https://help.github.com/articles/about-pull-requests/).

-Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes or optimizations.
+Contributions can take the form of new components or features, changes to existing features, tests, documentation, bug fixes or optimizations.

 The Magento 2 development team or community maintainers will review all issues and contributions submitted by the community of developers in the first in, first out order.
 During the review we might require clarifications from the contributor.